UIC-RoboMaster/UICRM-Embedded-Tutorial/Part.0/1.How_to_search/README.md

 Registration and usage require a mobile phone number and IP address from outside mainland China, Hong Kong, and Macau.

-U1S1 (referring to the language model) is quite useful for solving some fuzzy search problems and summarizing content to aid in rapid understanding of concepts.
-However, it often exhibits descriptive errors when dealing with slightly complex concepts.
-It is recommended to verify such information using Google.
+To be honest, ChatGPT is quite useful as it can help with some fuzzy searches and provide summaries to aid in quickly understanding concepts.
+However, it often makes errors when dealing with slightly complex concepts.
+It's advisable to verify the information using Google.